Estimating the Personality of White-Box Language Models: Experiments

-To investigate the methods for altering traits, We restrict ourselves to working with GPT-2 due to limitations of computational resources.
+\paragraph{Setup:} To investigate the methods for altering traits, we restrict ourselves to working with GPT-2 due to limitations on the computational resources available.

-To evaluate Method 1 discussed in the Section~\ref{modify_trait}, we filter the \cite{siop:big5} dataset by retaining text responses labeled with Big Five factor scores greater than $4$ for the individual traits.
-We finetune the GPT-2 model on the filtered dataset corresponding to each trait and subsequently evaluate the generated text responses.
+To evaluate \emph{Method 1} discussed in Section~\ref{modify_trait}, we filter the~\cite{siop:big5} dataset by retaining text responses labeled with Big Five factor scores greater than $4$ for the individual traits.
+We finetune the GPT-2 model on the filtered dataset corresponding to each trait independently and subsequently evaluate the generated text responses.
 For finetuning, we set the batch size to $16$ and the number of epochs to $20$ with warmup proportion set to $0$, learning rate set to $1e^{-5}$, and weight decay set to $0.01$.

-Similar to Method 1, we analyze Method 2 using the same filtered dataset \cite{siop:big5} according to the following criteria.
-Since the personality trait scores in the annotated dataset are continuous values from 1 to 5, we filter the dataset at different thresholds from the set $\{2.5,3,3.5, 4, 4.5\}$ to obtain labels suitable for defining a binary classification problem.
+Similar to \emph{Method 1}, we analyze \emph{Method 2} using the same filtered dataset \cite{siop:big5} according to the following criteria.
+The personality trait scores in our dataset are continuous values from $1$ to $5$; To set up the model for binary classification, we derive binary target labels for different thresholds from the set $\{2.5, 3, 3.5, 4, 4.5\}$.
+To illustrate, for a given threshold of 2.5, all the text responses annotated with a score less than 2.5 are labeled as zero and vice-versa.
 We finetune the original model using this classification task.
-In particular, we use the standard cross-entropy loss and the ADAM optimizer \cite{kingma2014adam}.
+In particular, we use the standard cross-entropy loss and the Adam optimizer~\citep{kingma2014adam}.
 We set the learning rate to $5e^{-5}$ and the number of epochs to $10$ while finetuning.